simonrw/hugo-blog/content/posts/2021-05-02-modern-python.md

 [`poetry`][poetry] and [`pipenv`][pipenv].

 The behaviour of these two project dependency managers is approximately the same.
-They introduce a loose specification for project depdencies, which is then locked into a separate file, with exact version constraints.
+They introduce a loose specification for project dependencies, which is then locked into a separate file, with exact version constraints.
 Projects can be set up to install dependencies from this lockfile only to ensure the same versions are installed.

 Both projects include creating a virtual environment behind the scenes, that is effectively invisible to the user.
 In order to run commands from